 - C2 The Cabinet is responsible for approving the authority's risk management policy statement and strategy and for promoting it throughout the authority.
-The Cabinet is also responsible for ensuring that proper insurance exists where appropriate. - C3 The Finance and Performance Management Cabinet Committee is responsible for preparing the Council's risk management policy statement on the advice of the Chief Finance Officer and Chief Officers, and for advising the Cabinet on proper insurance cover where appropriate.
+The Cabinet is also responsible for ensuring that proper insurance exists where appropriate. - C3 The Audit and Governance Committee is responsible for preparing the Council's risk management policy statement on the advice of the Chief Finance Officer and Chief Officers, and for providing assurance to Cabinet on adequate insurance provision through the Annual Governance Statement.
 The appropriate Portfolio Holder has lead Member responsibility for risk management. - C4 The Audit and Governance Committee is responsible for reviewing the effectiveness of the arrangements for risk management.